 Each state has its own laws and licensing requirements and the Academy makes no guarantee of fulfilling another states requirements.
 It is up to each student to gain licensure (if required) in the state of intended practice.
 However, many states recognize the National Certification Board (NCBTMB) and the Federation of State Massage Therapy Board licensing exam (MBLEx) which you qualify to sit for upon graduation from the Academy’s Massage Therapy program.

-The Academy of Natural Therapy prepares and pays for you to take the MBLEX.
+The Academy of Natural Therapy prepares massage students, and upon graduation from the Academy, pays for you to take the MBLEX examination, the first time.

 View a map of each state’s requirements.